udexon/Phosway/EMYL_Instagram_PhosGraph.md

 How to connect paragraphs above and below?

 :: start of notes, end with double blank lines

+So many free software programmers, no pay.
+A few programmers in MAGAF, highly paid.
+Why?
+How to solve?

 ## E. Investment needed for Phosway ...
 Search Engine or PhosKnow